Updated: Apr 12

 Humans are social animals.
 The quality of our connections significantly influences our mental health and happiness.
 Being socially linked to other people may reduce the amount of stress, anxiety, and depression that one may face.
 It increases self-worth, brings about a sense of comfort and joy, and keeps one from feeling lonely.

-1. Social media anonymity provides a secure platform for people to express themselves and share their own experiences with mental illness.
+It provides a secure platform for people to express themselves and share their own experiences with mental illness.
 In other words, it enables self-expression without the fear of being stigmatized.

-2. It allows for social support and interventions - A growing number of websites are now assisting social media networks.
+A growing number of websites are now assisting social media networks.
 These websites frequently offer anonymous forums for users to interact and discuss their own experiences.
 Furthermore, this "social support system" may inspire an individual to develop or join other communities committed to similar goals.
 This is a good example of "positive emotional contagion."

-3. Strengthen current ties - Social media may also assist in managing relationships, particularly those between people who live far apart, dissolving geographical barriers.
+Social media may also assist in managing relationships, particularly those between people who live far apart, dissolving geographical barriers.
 It can also help persons with impairments to establish relationships, such as the elderly and those with physical problems that limit their movement and prohibit them from leaving the house.